Kowanio/Minecraft_bot/README.md

 ## Configuration

-You can choose `activated` if you want feed RSS
+You can change `activated` if you want feed RSS

 ```json
 {